 Ask questions that feel unglamorous but matter:

-- Is the bottom sandy, silty, or mucky?
+- Is the bottom sandy, silty, mucky or gravel?

 - Does one side get weedy because of the prevailing wind?